Joint Network Topology Inference in the Presence of Hidden Nodes: Theoretical results

 Under the sufficient conditions of Theorem 1, the convex relaxation in \eqref{e:l1_prob} enjoys recovery of the sparsest solution of \eqref{e:l0_prob} even in the presence of hidden nodes.
 Note that this result differs significantly from that of Theorem 1 in \cite{navarro2022joint} due to the presence of another variable $\bbp$ that is not associated with an entrywise sparsity penalty.
-Condition \textit{1)} of Theorem 1 guarantees that the solution to \eqref{e:l1_prob} is unique, and condition \textit{2)} permits the existence of a dual certificate that ensures that the solutions to \eqref{e:l1_prob} and \eqref{e:l0_prob} are equivalent~\cite{navarro2022joint,zhang2016one}.
-Thus, under the conditions of Theorem 1, the $\ell_1$ norm does not introduce any estimation error for obtaining the sparsest GSO submatrix estimates, and we need only consider the distortion from the sample covariance submatrices $\{\hbCo^{(k)}\}_{k=1}^K$ and auxiliary matrices $\{\hat{\bbP}^{(k)}\}_{k=1}^K$ obtained from \eqref{e:l1_prob}.
+Condition \textit{1)} of Theorem 1 guarantees that the solution to \eqref{e:l1_prob} is unique for a fixed $\{\bbP^{(k)}\}_{k=1}^K$, and condition \textit{2)} permits the existence of a dual certificate that ensures that the solutions to \eqref{e:l1_prob} and \eqref{e:l0_prob} are equivalent when $\{\bbP^{(k)}\}_{k=1}^K$ is fixed for both problems~\cite{navarro2022joint,zhang2016one}.
+More specifically, if condition \textit{1)} of Theorem 1 holds, then matrices $\bbPsi$ and $\bbSigma$ yield an identifiable optimal solution to~\eqref{e:l1_vec_prob} if $\bbp$ is fixed.
+By the definitions of $\bbPsi$ and $\bbSigma$, this implies that there is only one sparsest set of GSO submatrices that satisfies the relaxed commutativity constraint in~\eqref{e:l0_prob} and~\eqref{e:l1_prob} for a fixed $\{\bbP^{(k)}\}_{k=1}^K$.
+Condition \textit{2)} guarantees that the solution $\{\bbs',\hat{\bbp}\}$ is indeed optimal for~\eqref{e:l1_vec_prob}.
+Note that when $\bbSigma$ is full column rank, then $\bbT$ is invertible, and we may select an arbitrarily small $\psi>0$ that satisfies condition \textit{2)}~\cite{navarro2022joint}.
+In our synthetic simulations, we infer networks from sample covariance submatrices $\hbCo^{(k)}$ obtained from stationary graph signals as graph filter outputs from Gaussian white noise inputs.
+Thus, in all cases of our synthetic simulations, we observe full rank $\hbCo^{(k)}$ and thus full column rank $\bbSigma$, so both conditions \textit{1)} and \textit{2)} hold.
+Under the conditions of Theorem 1, the $\ell_1$ norm does not introduce any estimation error for obtaining the sparsest GSO submatrix estimates, and we need only consider the distortion from the sample covariance submatrices $\{\hbCo^{(k)}\}_{k=1}^K$ and auxiliary matrices $\{\hat{\bbP}^{(k)}\}_{k=1}^K$ obtained from \eqref{e:l1_prob}.